lhapp27/FewBodyToolkit.jl/docs/src/ISGL_ps-.md

 println("---------------------------------------------------")
 ````

-We find good agreement with the literature value
+We find good agreement with the literature value.

 #### Mean values for the radii, inverse radii, and squared radii for the r-coordinate